mwaeckerlin/nextcloud/README.md

     - `/var/www/nextcloud/data`
     - `/var/www/nextcloud/config`
  - Variables:
-    - `URL`: URL of the service.
+    - `HOST`: Host of the service.
 Should always be specified, at least if service is behind a proxy.
-E.g. `https://example.com/nextcloud` → `URL="example.com"`
+E.g. `https://example.com/nextcloud` → `HOST="example.com"`
-    - `WEBROOT`: Path in URL, must be set for proper forwarding id URL conrtains a path, e.g. `https://example.com/nextcloud` → `WEBROOT="/nextcloud"`
+    - `WEBROOT`: Path in URL, must be set for proper forwarding if URL contains a path, e.g. `https://example.com/nextcloud` → `WEBROOT="/nextcloud"`
+    - `PROTOCOL`: Protocol of your service, recommended and default is `https` → `PROTOCOL=https`
     - `ADMIN_USER`: Name of the administration user.
 Default: `admin`
     - `ADMIN_PWD`: Password of the administration user.
 Default: random (printed in the log)
     - `UPLOAD_MAX_FILESIZE`: Maximum size of files to upload.
 Default: `8G`